samwillis/python-inline-source/vscode-python-inline-source/README.md

 """
 ```

-In order to aid with the type decorations the `python-sourcetypes` package can be
+In order to aid with the type decorations the `sourcetypes` package can be
-installed (`pip install python-sourcetypes`) which allows this for all supported
+installed (`pip install sourcetypes`) which allows this for all supported
 languages:

 ```